 Can I register another company's name or trademark for my domain name?

-If you can show a legitimate claim on a given domain, as per the rules for .ie registration, then you can register that domain.
+Registrations are provided on a first-come-first-served basis once the applicant has provided a connection to Ireland and proof of identity.
 It is the responsibility of every registrant to ensure that they are not in violation of existing trademarks or intellectual property.

 What supporting information do I need to submit to register a .ie domain name?